 On related pages:

-EPA leads site investigation and cleanup activities in cooperation with NCDENR.
-The USGS has assisted EPA with site groundwater investigations.
+EPA leads Site investigation and cleanup activities in cooperation with NCDEQ.
+The USGS has assisted EPA with Site groundwater investigations.

-In 2009, EPA evaluated three cleanup alternatives to prevent people’s exposure to contaminated drinking water.
+EPA evaluated three cleanup alternatives to prevent people’s exposure to contaminated drinking water.
 EPA issued an interim Record of Decision (ROD) to mitigate risks at the Site.
 The ROD included connecting affected or potentially affected residents and businesses as well as residents living in a 500-foot buffer zone around the last contaminated well to the public water supply.
 If citizens elected to connect to the public water supply, then Site contamination does not currently threaten them.

 What Is the Current Site Status?